 Onondaga Historical Association - Visit OHA exhibits and museums around downtown Syracuse and across Onondaga County.
 Now on view: A Woman’s Perspective: 120 Years of Female Artists, Brine, Boats & Bureaucrats: Syracuse Salt & New York’s 19th Century Canals and more.

-Schweinfurth Art Center - Opening August 7 with Made in NY, the center's annual juried exhibition of work by local artists.
+Schweinfurth Art Center - Now open with Made in NY, the center's annual juried exhibition of work by local artists.

 Flower City Arts Center - Join a class in photography, painting, ceramics and more - open to all ages.

 Ganondagan - Immerse yourself in Native American art, culture, and history at this National Historic Landmark.
 Visit a 17th century-style Seneca Bark Longhouse and get to know the story of Haudenosaunee (Iroquois) contributions to art, culture, and society through interactive exhibitions.